ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 image:
 ---

 Enums can be seen as a group of strongly typed constants.
-It is very convenient to make code more readable or ensure that data received through our API is compliant to our contract.
-But it can become tricky when conditional statements are based upon enum values.
+They are usefull to a several use cases: attribute a strong semantic to values, limit and validate available values for data, enhance code readability etc.

-As the code evolves, the number of enum’s values can increase and everywhere it has been used to switch between some kind of behavior must be checked.
-If a lot of conditions has been based upon an enum value then it can become a nightmare to maintain and have some unexpected side effects on the system as a whole.
+Using enums can be, however, tricky when it is about making decision according to its values.
+As the enum evolves, every part of the code where it has been used as a condition must be checked.
+If a lot of decisions has been based upon enum's values, maintaining the code base can become a nightmare: one forgotten verification can lead to a corruption of the system as a whole.

-But what if the compiler told us where to look as we add or update enums’ values ?
+Is there then a way to reduce the impact of enums' evolutions on the code base?

-# The switch case approach
+# The switch-case approach

-Let’s say we have an `AssetClass` enum which references the different types of tradable commodities:
+Consider the `AssetClass` enum which represents the different group of tradable commodities:

 ```java
 public enum AssetClass {